eweik/edisonweik.github.io/_posts/2018-7-1-Learning-Physics-from-the-Machine.md

 <br>

 <div align="justify">
-However, neural networks are tricky.
-They work well, but there are many open questions about them.
+This, however, is a tricky question to answer.
+Neural networks work well, but there are many open questions about them.
 Why do they work so well?
 What is the neural net learning from the data?
 Why is it learning that particular thing?

 <br><br>

-The objective of this work is to interpret the information that the neural network has learned in terms that physicists could understand.
+The objective of this work is to interpret what the neural network has learned in terms that physicists could understand.
 The motivation for this is to gain insight and possibly learn something new about the nature of the physics involved.
 </div>

 # Translating from machine to human